LDSorg/lds-scriptures-utils-js/README.md

 TODO
 ====

-  * Download and save to disk first
-  * Don't redownload if saved to disk
+  * Don't download the n+1 chapter if the next chapter is in a different book
   * Create JSON representation of footnotes rather than removing them